Top

 Market-linked debentures (MLDs) have become increasingly popular as investment instruments that offer potential returns based on the performance of an underlying market benchmark.
 While MLDs provide investors with unique opportunities, there is a need to have a comprehensive understanding of market linked debentures taxation.

-In this blog, we will explore the taxation of MLDs in India, changes implemented in the Finance Act 2023 and shed light on key investor considerations.
+In this blog, we will explore the taxation of MLDs in India, changes implemented in the Finance Act 2023 especially the implementation of Section 50AA, and shed light on key investor considerations when assessing MLDs in 2026.

 Taxation Provisions In Respect Of MLDs (Before April 01, 2023)